 I have lived in this city for about 35 years now, I’ve had addresses in six districts, apartments in all but one of the Eastern ones.
 That doesn’t mean there are no blind spots in my biography or daily life (clubbing, music festivals, childcare).
 But I do think that in several areas there are some basic tips that can prevent the worst outcomes.
-I’ve been a member of the Berlin Expats group on facebook for a while and there seem to be some common questions where I thought I could help!
+I’d been a member of the Berlin Expats group on facebook for a while and there seem to be some common questions where I thought I could help!

 My experience as a white guy who does not belong to any marginalised group will be different than others, and I obviously acknowledge that my life (not only in Berlin) is on the lowest difficulty setting.
 Therefore there’s no section here about how I never had any trouble with the cops and neither should you and so forth.
 Also, as a German, I have no experience with many legalistic intricacies regarding residency permits et cetera, so I won’t pretend to be knowledgable here.
 Likewise, my overall living situation means I am able to afford the services I recommend, and that might not be the case for everyone.